Andres-Coronado/qna-bot-LS/README.md

 # Using-Cards

-Bot Framework v4 using cards bot sample
+Bot Framework v4 using CLU Service and QnA

 This bot has been created using [Microsoft Bot Framework][1], it shows how to use CLI  and QnA from Language Studio From Azure Services